© iStock by Getty Images

 - ensuring EU autonomy in supplying European cloud services.

-To achieve these goals, the Commission proposed a Data Governance Act, in November 2020.
-The Data Governance Act aims to facilitate data sharing across the EU and between sectors to create growth, increase control and trust of both citizens and companies regarding their data, and offer an alternative European model to the data handling practice of major tech platforms.
-This milestone in data policy will also support European data spaces where data sharing will be boosted in several domains ranging from energy to mobility, from health to the European Green Deal.
+The Data Governance Act (in force since September 2023) aims at facilitating data sharing across the EU and between sectors to create growth, increase control and trust of both citizens and companies regarding their data.
+It is also part of the EU efforts to establish a European model for handling data - an alternative to the practices employed by major tech platforms.
+This milestone in data policy also promotes the development of European data spaces, boosting data sharing across various domains, including energy, mobility, health, and the European Green Deal.

 More milestones are to come during the Digital Decade.
-The proposed Data Act will help creating a fair data economy, in which European companies and citizens have more control over their data, and governments can make better use of big data held by the private sector for the benefit of society.
-In addition, new rules on high-value datasets under the Open Data Directive will ensure access to certain datasets across the EU for free, for example meteorological and mobility data.
+The Data Act helps creating a fair data economy, in which European companies and citizens have more control over their data, and governments can make better use of big data held by the private sector for the benefit of society.
+In addition, new rules on high-value datasets under the Open Data Directive ensure access to certain datasets across the EU for free, for example meteorological and mobility data.

 Related Content